AguaClara/String-Digester/Spring 2019/String_Digester_Final_Report_Draft.md

 ## Methods
 ### Single Chain Experiments
 #### Objectives of Experiments
 The objective of the initial experiment was to determine the peak amount of water that the chain could hold at a single point in time, the residence time for water on the chain at different flow rates, and the height needed for a 15 minute residence time at different flow rates.
+Dr. Weber-Shirk suggested the team aim for the water to have a 15 minute residence time on the string in order to give the bioflim sufficient time to digest the microbes in the water.

 #### Experimental Apparatus
 A scale was secured approximately one meter above a lab bench resting on supports at each corner so that the bottom of the scale was left accessible.
 A 3-foot single chain was attached to the hook on the bottom of the scale and was allowed to hang down freely (see **Figure 4** below).
 The hook on the scale measured the weight of the chain.
 Reference the [Single Chain Experiment Manual](#Single-Chain-Experiment) section for a detailed explanation of the set-up.